AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 contiguous representation is guaranteed.)
-An instance of :ada:`Ada.Unchecked_Conversion` just takes the bits of :ada:`S` and treats them as if they are bits for a value of type :ada:`Target` (more or less), and does not handles issues of segmentation.
+An instance of :ada:`Ada.Unchecked_Conversion` just takes the bits of :ada:`S` and treats them as if they are bits for a value of type :ada:`Target` (more or less), and does not handle issues of segmentation.

 The last requirement merely states that the bits of the argument :ada:`S`, when treated as a value of type :ada:`Target`, must actually be a bit-pattern